Drew Waters Player Props: Royals vs. Orioles

-Drew Waters -- 0-for-2 in his most recent game -- will be in action for the Kansas City Royals against the Baltimore Orioles, with Cole Irvin on the hill, on June 10 at 4:05 PM ET.
+On Sunday, Drew Waters (on the back of going 0-for-3) and the Kansas City Royals play the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
+First pitch is at 1:35 PM ET.

-He had a hitless showing in his most recent game (0-for-2) against the Orioles.
+In his previous game he had a hitless performance (0-for-3) against the Orioles.

 Drew Waters Game Info & Props vs. the Orioles